cedar-policy/rfcs/text/0080-datetime-extension.md

 - `DT1.after(DT2)` returns `true` when `DT1` is after `DT2`
 - `DT1.afterOrEqualTo(DT2)` returns `true` when `DT1` is after or equal to `DT2`

-Note that we propose to use overloaded operators to perform comparison between `datetime`s, which is not currently feasible to implement.
-We will implement this feature for all applicable Cedar extensions, after the `datetime` extension is implemented.
+Note that we originally proposed to use overloaded operators to perform comparison between `datetime`s.
+But this feature is too involved and thus merits a dedicated RFC.
+So, we keep the convention of using extension functions to perform comparison in this RFC.

 Equality is based on the underlying representation (see below) so, for example, `datetime("2024-08-21T") == datetime("2024-08-21T00:00:00.000Z")` is true.
 This behavior is consistent with the decimal extension function, where `decimal("1.0") == decimal("1.0000")` is also true.